 The stock market crashes, marking the end of six years of unparalleled prosperity for most sectors of the American economy.
-The "crash" begins on October 24 (Black Thursday).
-By October 29, stock prices will plummet and banks will be calling in loans.
+On October 24 -- Black Thursday -- stock prices plummet and panic selling ensues as people try to sell stock for any price they can get.
+By October 29 -- Black Tuesday -- stocks will completely collapse and banks will be calling in loans.
 An estimated $30 billion in stock values will "disappear" by mid-November.

 President Herbert Hoover says, "Any lack of confidence in the economic future or the basic strength of business in the United States is foolish."